bmoreonrails/rails_tutorial/_installation/win8.md

 {% endsteps %}

 {% protip %}
-Remember step 3, to open **Start Command Prompt with Ruby** because you'll use it again.
+Remember step 3!
+Anytime the tutorial asks you to open your command prompt or terminal, you'll need to **Start Command Prompt with Ruby**.
 {% endprotip %}

 {:.sectionheader}